Home » Candida » Will Candida Treatment Cause Die-Off?

 How to Prevent Candida Die-Off: The Smart Way

-• The different Candida species and levels
+• Candida species and relative levels

-• Beneficial bacteria levels (e.g. Bifidobacteria, Lactobacillus)
+• Beneficial bacteria (such as Bifidobacteria and Lactobacillus)

 • Pathogenic bacteria or parasites

-• Digestive markers (e.g. pancreatic elastase, inflammation, pH)
+• Digestive markers (e.g. pancreatic elastase)

-2. Don’t Go In Guns Blazing
+2. Don’t Go In Heavy Handed

 The biggest mistake?
 Starting your Candida cleanse with high-dose antifungals or aggressive detox protocols.
 I’ve seen this a thousand times or more.